 I-20 eastbound was shut down for several hours while debris was removed and road patches could be made where the fire had caused pothole damage.

-If you or someone you know has been hurt by a truck driver, meet with a big rig accident lawyer at the Law Offices of Shane Smith.
+If you or someone you know has been hurt by a truck driver, meet with a big rig accident lawyer at Shane Smith Law.
 We can assist you in every stage of your case including obtaining the available evidence.